 Zappos’ self-proclaimed mission is to deliver WOW to customers, employees and vendors.
 The company goes above and beyond in its customer service by empowering call center employees to adapt to the needs of the client.
 At Menlo Group, we differentiate ourselves by implementing our unique processes, the Ideal Space Navigator and Ideal Outcome Navigator.
 These tools guide clients throughout the real estate transaction and ensure that each client receives consistent great service.

-Hsieh ends his book by talking about the science of happiness.
+Hsieh ends Delivering Happiness by talking about the science of happiness.
 He outlines different frameworks to help readers achieve happiness, reflecting Zappos’s goal to deliver happiness to others.
 For members of our team, true happiness can be found in family, community, faith, personal growth and serving our clients.

 We enjoyed this book and learning from Hsieh and the Zappos team.
 Want to know what else we’ve been reading?
 Click here to see our other book club reviews.